-- layers: An ordered list with the name of each layer module.
-If containers are specified, then these names must be relative to the container.
-The order is from higher to lower level layers.
-Layers wrapped in parentheses (e.g. (foo)) will be ignored if they are not present in the file system. - containers: List of the parent modules of the layers, as absolute names that you could import, such as mypackage.foo.
-(Optional.) - ignore_imports: A list of imports, each in the form mypackage.foo.importer -> mypackage. bar.imported.
+- layers: An ordered list with the name of each layer module, relative to its parent package.
+The order is from higher to lower level layers. - containers: List of the parent modules of the layers, as absolute names that you could import, such as mypackage.foo.
+If you only have one set of layers, there will only be one container. - ignore\imports: A list of imports, each in the form mypackage.foo.importer -> mypackage. bar.imported.
 These imports will be ignored: if the import would cause a contract to be broken, adding it to the list will cause the contract be kept instead.
 (Optional.)